Parenting and Child Rearing – Are We Creating Morons or Mental Patients?

 – Twinkle twinkle little star – a goal where you can NEVER reach…

-From very childhood everything here seems to be pretty negative, with things falling down and getting hurt.
+From the very childhood, everything here seems to promote pretty negative connotations, with things falling down and getting hurt.

 “You are teaching kind of scary things.
 Why are you teaching your young toddlers about such negative things?
 Don’t you know how this will impact them when they grow up?”
 I asked.

-I know you can substantiate teaching of those rhymes by pointing your finger to children of other countries.
+Yes, you can substantiate the teaching of those rhymes by pointing your finger at children of Western countries.
 “There are no such problems among those kids,” you would say.
-But I suggest you to learn a bit about DNA, genetics, symbiosis, surroundings etc. and then compare.
+I don’t know but I suggest you learn a bit about DNA, genetics, symbiosis, surroundings, etc., and then compare.

-I am not an expert or role model in parenting.
-But I can share my experience, my mistakes and what I have learned from our ancestors.
+As I said, I can share my experience, my mistakes, and what I have learned from our ancestors.
+(Website: ” udaypai.in “)

-The child should learn culture, morality and life from own home and parents and not from people who make a living out of exploitation – like priests.
-Most parents fall in such trap.
-If you don’t have insecurity and fear, then there is no livelihood for priests.
+The child should learn culture, morality, and life from their own home and parents and not from people who make their living out of exploitation – like those priests.
+Most parents fall into such a trap.

-“We take our children to Temple every day and perform all rituals…” Another parent.
+“Udayji, we take our children to temple every day and perform all rituals…” Another parent.

-“Our Imam advises them to be good…” yet another one.
+“Our Imam advises them how to live according to God’s commandments…” yet another one.

-Beliefs are good when you are grown up – it is a good shield for stress.
-Some of those beliefs will definitely yield to a placebo effect on you.
+Beliefs are good when you are grown up – it provides a shield from stress for many.
+Some of those beliefs will definitely have a placebo effect on you.

-But for a small child, belief and superstitions work mostly at a very dangerous level.
-It creates insecurity and fear in the sub-conscious of the child (That’s exactly what priesthood needs).
-I heard a father telling his daughter that god will punish her if she is not obeying him.
+Once I heard a father telling his daughter that God will punish her if she is not obeying him.

 How will you answer this question?
-You will explain all those religious beliefs and superstitions that you had learned from wrong sources.
-Or, you probably may not know how to explain God in a scientific way.
-Later, when children learn science they will come to know that there is no such thing as personal god.
-This will create a great conflict in them – internally or at sub-conscious level.
+You will explain all those religious beliefs and superstitions that you had learned from the wrong sources.
+Or, you probably may not know how to explain God scientifically.
+Later, when children learn science they will come to know that there is no such thing as a personal God.
+This will create a great conflict in them – internally or at a subconscious level.
 Any conflict in mind will lead to stress.

 Recently I heard one of my friends tell his son: “The entire universe and we are all created by God”